Meri Pyaari Bindu

-Released theatrically on 12 May 2017, Meri Pyaari Bindu received mixed-to-positive reviews.
-Critics praised its concept, soundtrack, and lead performances, particularly the chemistry between Chopra and Khurrana, while the narrative structure and pacing received criticism.
-The film emerged as a commercial disappointment, grossing ₹17.7 crore (US$2.2 million) worldwide against a reported budget of ₹22 crore.
-The film later gained a cult following.
+Meri Pyaari Bindu was released worldwide on 12 May 2017 to mixed-to-positive reviews, with praise for its novel concept, and the lead pair's chemistry and performances, but criticism for its narrative and pacing.
+However, the film emerged as a commercial disappointment at the box-office, grossing ₹17.7 crore worldwide against a budget of ₹22 crore.

-At the 63rd Filmfare Awards, the film received two nominations: Best Lyricist (Kausar Munir for "Maana Ke Hum Yaar Nahin") and Best Female Playback Singer (Monali Thakur for "Khol De Baahein").
+At the 63rd Filmfare Awards, Meri Pyaari Bindu received 2 nominations – Best Lyricist (Kausar Munir for the song "Maana Ke Hum Yaar Nahin") and Best Female Playback Singer (Monali Thakur for the song "Khol De Baahein").